IK-49/odin-recipes/README.md

 # odin-recipes

-A simple recipe website made to display my understanding of basic HTML concepts.
+Description: A simple recipe website made to display recipes for various dishes in HTML.

+Concepts Learned and Applied:
+    1.
+    2.
+    3.
+    4.
+    5.